BodgeMaster/new_dawn_mirror/01 Unlikely Encounter (Annie intro).md

 ```
 I have to go now, the bunker’s daily phone usage quota is running out.
 Thank you again and looking forward to talk to you and your grandpa.
-The manual I need is for the CryoCorp B33FY-AF Bunker Door, this modem can be reached under <phone number> at 300 baud.
+The manual I need is for the Neotek Dynamics B33FY-AF Bunker Door, this modem can be reached under <phone number> at 300 baud.
 I will connect back to this terminal on Friday if we haven't established contact before then, okay?

 can we talk tomorrow  i have questions